quantumlib/Cirq/docs/simulation.md

 Cirq comes with a built in Python simulator for testing out small circuits.
-This simulator can shard its simulation across different processes and so take advantage of multiple cores/CPUs.
+This simulator can shard its simulation across different processes/threads and so take advantage of multiple cores/CPUs.

 Currently the simulator is tailored to the gate set from Google's Xmon architecture, but the simulator can be used